devrxify/devrxify/README.md

 # Hi there, I'm Nouman Shakeel

-A final-year Information Technology student on a mission to become a **Cloud & Machine Learning Engineer**.
+A final-year Information Technology student on a mission to become a **Cloud Architect**.
 I'm passionate about designing scalable cloud infrastructure and building intelligent applications on platforms like AWS.

 ---